 The primary approach used in magnonics is micromagnetism, where the nonlinear Landau-Lifshitz (LL) torque equation is used to describe magnetisation dynamics.
 It is usually solved in time and space with micromagnetic simulations based on the continuum model \cite{Kumar_2017,Abert2019}.
 These methods offer a faithful description of the experimental realisations, including nonlinear and temperature effects.
 There are two principal implementations of micromagnetic solvers, one based on the finite difference \cite{vansteenkiste2014design,Lepadau2020} and the second on the finite element method \cite{Schrefl2007}.
 However, micromagnetic simulations are time-consuming and require extensive computational power.
 Their outputs are raw time- and space-dependent data, and extensive postprocessing is necessary to elucidate the physical mechanisms underlying complex magnetic systems.
 In addition, simulations of wave dynamics over time require selecting a source of these waves; the obtained spectrum is source-dependent and mode identification may be ambiguous.

 Other approaches are based on solving the LL equation in the frequency domain and either wavevector or real space; they are commonly referred to as spectral methods.
 Spectral methods enable calculation of the response of a magnetic system to a time-harmonic excitation with high precision and at a lower computational cost, though at the price of approximations, one of which is linearisation.
-For systems with discrete translational symmetry, the plane wave method was introduced and used to calculate the band structure in bulk\cite{Krawczyk2008} and thin-film magnonic crystals \cite{Sokolovskyy2011,Gallardo2018,Chang2018}, as well as magnonic quasicrystals \cite{Rychly2018,Watanabe2021}.
+An example of a spectral method is the plane wave method, applicable to systems with discrete translational symmetry.
+It was introduced and used to calculate the band structure of bulk~\cite{Krawczyk2008} and thin-film magnonic crystals \cite{Sokolovskyy2011,Gallardo2018,Chang2018} as well as magnonic quasicrystals \cite{Rychly2018,Watanabe2021}.
 In the latter case, a full magnetic saturation and homogeneity across the film thickness were assumed.